Data protection and data processing

 Your personal information is administered and stored for selected services on the systems of bringe Informationstechnik GmbH in Karlsruhe, Germany as part of a data processing services agreement.

 Your information will be forwarded to other institutions insofar as this is necessary in order to respond to your enquiry.
+Specifically, these are the hotline “Working and Living in Germany” and the Central Service Center for Professional Recognition (ZSBA).

 Data stored is used by the Federal Institute for Vocational Education and Training for academic research evaluations within the context of “Recognition in Germany”.